I Saw the Devil: Plot

-Kyung-chul arrives at the house of Jang, and proceeds to brutally assault him with a dumb-bell, then kill Jang Se-yun.
-Shortly after, Kyung-chul attempts to avoid Soo-hyun's revenge by surrendering to the police.
-However, Soo-hyun drives by and kidnaps Kyung-chul right in front of the police's eyes.
-Taking him to the earlier warehouse, Soo-hyun tortures him, places him under the makeshift guillotine, and leaves him holding a rope between his teeth to keep the blade from falling.
+Soo-hyun drives to Kyung-chul's house, where he tortures him, places him under a makeshift guillotine and leaves him holding a rope between his teeth to keep the blade from falling.
 Though he mocks Soo-hyun, Kyung-chul begins to panic when he learns that his son and elderly parents, whom he had abandoned some time ago, have arrived and are trying to visit him.
-As his family opens the door despite his muffled protests, it triggers another mechanism set up by Soo-hyun that drops the blade and brutally beheads Kyung-chul in front of his family.
-With Kyung-chul finally dead, Soo-hyun, who was listening through the transmitter some distance away, breaks down in tears.
+As his family opens the door, the blade falls and beheads Kyung-chul.
+Listening to the family's anguish through the transmitter which he placed next to Kyung-chul's head, Soo-hyun breaks down and begins crying hysterically as he walks away from the scene.